 However, a proper solution to the tyranny of the T5 will likely involve much more than a simple re-definition of the T5 to include a handful of additional influential journals.
-A better solution will need to address the flaw that is inherent in the practice of judging a scholar's potential for innovative work based on a track record of publications in a handful of select journals.
+A better solution would address the flaw that is inherent in the practice of judging a scholar's potential for innovative work based on a track record of publications in a handful of journals selected by their impact factors.

 In this issue, Akerlof (2018) sounds the alarm about the practice of relying on external rankings rather than individual reading of papers.
 The appropriate solution to the problem will require a significant shift from the current publications-based system of deciding tenure, to a system that emphasizes departmental peer-review of a candidate's work.
 Such a system would give serious consideration to unpublished working papers and the quality and integrity of a scholar's work.
-By closely reading published and unpublished papers rather than counting placements of publications, departments would signal that they both acknowledge and adequately account for the greater risk associated with serious scholars working at the frontiers of the discipline - an endeavor that is more likely to result in unpublished working papers chock-full of good ideas rather than T5 publications compared to other more conventional and safer forms of research.
+By closely reading published and unpublished papers rather than counting placements of publications, departments would signal that they both acknowledge and adequately account for the greater risk associated with serious scholars working at the frontiers of the discipline - an endeavor that is more likely to result in unpublished working papers chock-full of good ideas rather than T5 publications compared to other more conventional and safer forms of research.78

-78Due to their limited time in operation, we excluded the four new journals created by the American Economic Association: American Economic Journal: Microeconomics, American Economic Journal: Macroeconomics, American Economic Journal: Economic Policy, and American Economic Journal: Applied Economics
+77Due to their limited time in operation, we excluded the four new journals created by the American Economic Association: American Economic Journal: Microeconomics, American Economic Journal: Macroeconomics, American Economic Journal: Economic Policy, and American Economic Journal: Applied Economics

-A more radical proposal is to shift publication away from the current fixed format journals and towards an open source arXiv or PLOS ONE format.79 Such formats facilitate the dissemination rate of new ideas and provide online realtime peer review for them.
+A more radical proposal is to shift publication away from the current fixed format journals and towards an open source arXiv or PLOS ONE format.79 Such formats facilitate dissemination of new ideas and provide online realtime peer review for them.
 Discussion sessions would vet criticisms and provide both authors and their readers with different perspectives.
 Shorter, more focused papers would stimulate dialogue and break editorial and journal monopolies.
 An open source system would also allow authors to test new ideas in an arena of serious professional discussion and enable entry into the profession of creative out-of-network scholars.
-Networks and network-referential-citation circles are powerful barriers into the profession that screen out new entrants with "odd ball" ideas and isolates those not acculturated in T5 values.
-Ellison (2011) notes that online publication is already being practiced by senior scholars.
-Why not broaden the practice and encourage spirited dialogue and rapid dissemination of unique thought?
+Networks and network-referential-citation circles are powerful barriers to entry into the profession that screen out new entrants with "odd ball" ideas and isolates those not acculturated in T5 values.
+Citing Ellison (2011) again, online publication is already being practiced by senior scholars.
+Why not broaden the practice and encourage spirited dialogue and rapid dissemination of new ideas?

 Under any event, the profession should deemphasize crass careerism and promote creative activity.
-Short tenure clocks and reliance on the Top 5 to certify quality does just the opposite.
+Short tenure clocks and reliance on the Top 5 to certify quality do just the opposite.

-The importance of tolerating early failure and accounting for both the end-product and the path-to-production is illustrated in the analysis of Manso (2011), who studies optimal incentive-schemes for motivating innovation.
+The importance of tolerating early failure and accounting for both the end-product and the path-to-production is illustrated in the analysis of Manso (2011), who studied optimal incentive-schemes for motivating innovation.
 Distinguishing between activities that explore new untested actions and those that exploit well-known actions, Manso (2011) shows that schemes aiming to promote exploratory activities should design reward structures to adjust for the higher variation associated with pay-offs from such activities.
-Azoulay et al. (2011) test this hypothesis on a sample of high-ability biomedical researchers by comparing the publication outcomes of HHMI (Howard Hughes Medical Institute) grantees who enjoy more flexible and tolerant review processes with the publication outcomes of NIH (National Institute of Health) grantees who are subject to the "normal science" pre-defined deliverables, shorter review cycles and grant renewal policies that are unforgiving of failure.
-They find that, controlling for selection bias, HHMI grantees published high-impact articles at a higher rate than NIH grantees.
-More importantly, HHMI grantees appeared more likely to engage in exploratory research, as suggested by a lower degree of overlap between the MeSH (Medical Subject Headers) keywords associated with works published during the pre- and post-grant periods.
+Azoulay et al. (2011) test this hypothesis on a sample of high-ability biomedical researchers by comparing